Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

-The results from the application of \textit{MERFagg} are reported in Figure \ref{fig:CVcompare}.
-We primarily focus on a discussion of technical details of estimates from our proposed approach and postpone the contextual discussion of results to the end of this section.
-Overall we observe a dominance of covariates of age, size of the household, households with a child, gender and whether the person is employed in the public sector (cf. Table \ref{tab:Covariates} in the Appendix).
-Throughout all $96$ areas, we incorporate auxiliary information from $3$ up to $15$ covariates from census-level aggregates through optimal calibration-weights $\hat{w}_{ij}$.
-A detailed map on the number of included census-level covariates is provided in the Appendix within Figure \ref{fig:CovarMap}.
-Unfortunately this attempt failed for $5$ regions, which were left with uninformative weights $\hat{w}_{ij} = 1/n_i$.
-Although these estimates do not incorporate auxiliary information, recall from Equation (\ref{MERFagg}) that the corresponding estimates are reduced to $\hat{f}(\mathbf{x}_{ij}) + \hat{u}_i$ and thus still rely on the model-based estimates comprising information from other in-sample areas.
+The results from the application of \textit{MERFagg} are reported in Figure \ref{fig:mapImportance}.
+We primarily focus on the technical details of the estimates produced by our proposed approach, postponing the contextual discussion of results to the end of this section.
+Overall, we observe a predominance of covariates such as age, gender, household size, and whether the person is employed in the public sector (cf. Table 3 in the online supplementary materials).
+We incorporate aggregated auxiliary information from $4$ up to $12$ covariates for the areas using optimal calibration-weights $\hat{w}_{ij}$.